Generously supported by the Alfred P. Sloan Foundation, bridging science and the arts in the modern world.

 By: Nell Benjamin

-It’s London, 1879, and the hapless members of the Explorers Club must confront their most lethal threat yet: the admission of a woman into their hermetically-sealed ranks.
-But the intrepid Phyllida Spotte-Hume turns out to be the least of their troubles, in this hilarious farce starring members of the original Broadway cast.
+In London in 1879, the hapless Explorers Club faces its gravest threat—the admission of a woman into their all-male ranks.
+Yet intrepid Phyllida Spotte-Hume proves the least of their worries in this uproarious farce featuring members of the original Broadway cast.

 Extinction